One of the most incredible discoveries a Maine Coon owner can make is learning how to train Maine Coon to play fetch.

 Step 1: Clicker Training (Optional)

-Over time, you can gradually replace treats with pets or praise, until your cat learns to respond to commands without expecting a treat every time.
+Over time, gradually replace treats with pets or praise, until your cat learns to respond to commands without expecting a treat every time.

 If you do choose to clicker train your Maine Coon, make sure your cat associates the clicker with treats and praise before moving on to the next step.